 I have four children.
-Four sons, to be exact.
-While I know that’s a lot of children, the other day, it really hit home.
+Four boys, to be exact.
+While I know that’s a lot of children, it really hit home the other day.
 After dropping two of my sons off and hauling only the smaller two around, I thought, “Wow!
 This is so easy.
 It’s like I have no children.”
 That’s the moment it hit me — Wow, I have a big family!

 A few years ago, having only two kids felt like more than I could handle.
 But now, as I see the challenges of two multiplied by two – like double the laundry, double the need for my attention, and double the demand for managing moods and energy — having two seems (a little) less tiring!

 Now that I’m living the big family life with all its chaos, I have to say: I cannot imagine life going any differently.
 I absolutely love it, and here’s why I think other big families do, too.

 1. You let go of senseless worries.

-One of my favorite things about having children in different developmental phases is I can better appreciate the positives in each phase that I may not have otherwise noticed.
+One of my favorite things about having children in different developmental phases is that I can better appreciate each phase’s positives that I may not have otherwise noticed.
 Because my grade-schooler can dress himself, I can enjoy his independence and the fact that he doesn’t need me to do everything.
 But the fact that my baby cannot do a thing for himself, including getting dressed, allows me to enjoy the fact that I get to pick out what he wears.
 Because I can no longer do that (without many opinions) from my 7-year-old, and let me say, I love treating my baby like a doll.

 3. You enjoy sibling relationships.